daavidhf/daavidhf.github.io/aboutme.md

 subtitle: A brief personal description
 ---

-My name is David, I am from Barcelona and I love learning new skills to apply the latest technology to improve efficiency and people’s lives.
+My name is David, I am from Barcelona and I love learning new skills and apply the latest technology to improve efficiency and people’s lives.
 Have a look at my background below!

 ### Education
 - BSc in Industrial Electronics & Automatic Control Engineering at UPC (2020 - 2025)